Animals: The Dark and the Light

 Not all difficulties animals have are related to living with humans.
 Many are caused by the challenges we all have simply surviving on Earth.

-animals are capable of making their own decisions and creating their destinies within the limits of the physical reality game.
+Like humans, other animals are capable of making their own decisions and creating their destinies within the limits of the physical reality game.
 They also embark on their own spiritual journeys and work on challenges and evolve through many lifetimes.
 Earth is a great instructional field and playground for all.

 Other animals can experience mental and emotional confusion and conflict, too.
 As an animal communicator and counselor, I’ve seen a wide range of states of awareness and trauma in individuals of other species, domestic and wild.
+They sometimes need help to contact the state of clarity and love within themselves, just as humans do.

 The Mirror